aprilbala/aprilbala.github.io/essays/SemanticsUI.md

 </center>
 To see the code for this, you can click [here](https://github.com/aprilbala/abhcosmetics-mock).

-As you can see, with Semantic UI there are many ways to modernize up basic looking HTML websites.
-The way I see it, Semantic UI is like girls using makeup.
-We can choose to use it if we want to, but we don't have to.
-There's nothing wrong with not using makeup, and walking around bare faced.
-Just like there's nothing wrong with basic HTML.
-The makeup and Semantic UI is just an additional layer that spruces up looks.

 I've heard a bunch of mixed feelings about Semantic UI.
 Some don't care much for the looks that it can give, and rather stick to basic HTML/CSS.
 And others are the exact opposite.
 From a software engineering point of view, using Semantic UI can be very essential when it comes user-friendliness and likability.
 For example, users like it when a website is clean looking and easy to use.
 Semantic UI also gives a modern-look, as opposed to basic HTML.

+As you can see, with Semantic UI there are many ways to improve basic looking HTML websites.
+The way I see it, Semantic UI is like girls using makeup.
+We can choose to use it if we want to, but we don't have to.
+There's nothing wrong with not using makeup, and walking around bare faced.
+Just like there's nothing wrong with basic HTML.
+The makeup and Semantic UI is just an additional layer that spruces up looks.